lorae/household-size/README.md

 3. Open the R project file (`household-size.Rproj`) in RStudio.

+4. Install RTools, if not already installed.
+It is required for compiling some of the packages needed in the renv.

+    [TODO: instructions]

-4. When you open the project, `renv` will automatically load the required packages.
+5. When you open the project, `renv` will automatically load the required packages.

     To verify that the `renv` is activated, run: